cinnData/PythonBootcamp/[PY-07] NumPy and Matplotlib.md

 In [24]: import matplotlib.pyplot as plt
 ```

-To create a figure with `pyplot`, we call in a single input one or several functions.
+To create a figure with `pyplot`, we put together in a single input one or several functions.
 Each `pyplot` function makes some change to the figure, such as changing the default size, adding a title, plotting lines, decorating the plot with labels, etc. This is illustrated by the following example, in which we plot together three curves, a linear, a quadratic and a cubic curve.

 First, we fill a 1D array with linearly spaced values.
 With 100 points, we can create a visual effect so the lines look like smooth curves.